fustom/python-ariston-api/README.md

 ```python3
 await ariston.async_connect("username", "password")
 ```
-username: your ariston cloud username
+username: Your ariston cloud username

-password: your ariston cloud password
+password: Your ariston cloud password

 ## Discovery
 Use this function to discover devices.
 You can skip this step if you already know the gateway id.